vmware-samples/nsx-t/README.md

 ## Releases & Major Branches

 The API samples have been tested with NSX-T version 2.1.
-As new releases of NSX-T become available, samples that use features only found in newer NSX-T releases will include a notice in the source code describing which release(s) they are compatible with.
+As new releases of NSX-T become available, additional samples will be developed and a new git tag will be created indicating the NSX-T release associated with the samples.
+You can use
+"git checkout tag-name" to pull an older release of the samples if you need to.

 ## Contributing